ceers/ceers-nircam/stage3.md

 you to recreate our DR0.5 reduction without needing to alter your Pipeline installation.
 We provide the tweaked WCS models for all 690 images in the `batch_scripts/tweakreg_wcs` folder.
-To use our saved WCS model to update the header of a single file cal file (`jw01345001001_02201_00001_nrca1_rate.fits`):
+To use our saved WCS model to update the header of a single cal file (`jw01345001001_02201_00001_nrca1_rate.fits`):
 ```
 python updatewcs.py --image jw01345001001_02201_00001_nrca1_rate.fits